-A few people have asked recently how I create my digital paintings so I thought I would write a post with some work in progress images to show how I painted this beautiful grey arab horse portrait.
+A few people have asked recently how I create my digital paintings so I thought I would write a post with some step by step work in progress images to show how I painted this beautiful grey arab horse portrait.

 All of these variables respond just as they do with real life mediums in regards to the application, mixing and blending of colour.
 The pressure sensitive tablet and pen records not only the movement of the pen (digital paintbrush) as I move my hand, but also the angle I hold the pen at, as well as the pressure that I apply to make each mark – essentially all of the variables that make a particular mark with traditional art materials are duplicated by the amazing technology that I have available to use.

 The biggest difference for me between painting digitally and painting traditionally are all positive – the lack of mess, no wasted time setting up, lack of fumes & toxic ingredients (an important factor when you have auto-immune issues), no paintbrushes to clean, no wasted paint, no running out of the perfect colour mix, being able to paint for five minutes at a time if that is all I have available or if I unexpectedly get interrupted.
 Probably more important to me personally as an artist though, is that painting digitally has allowed my creativity to flourish in a way that has never happened with traditional art mediums – I put this down to working photo realistically which is very time consuming and mentally draining.